 Why Watch the LEC?

-At its core, League of Legends is all about the players, and LEC history proves that few competitions show player skill better than the League of Legends EMA Championship.
+At its core, League of Legends is all about the players, and LEC history proves that few competitions show player skill better than the League of Legends EMEA Championship.
 Europe has one of the largest talent pools in the world, meaning that new names are constantly challenging the veterans.
 And even though the LEC teams aren’t as organized as their counterparts from the LCK or LPL, they make up for it with their willingness to experiment and take risks.

 Throughout the regular season and the playoffs, League of Legends fans tune in to watch LEC live stream because of the action-packed nature of the games.
 As the MSI and Worlds approach, League of Legends EMEA Championship matches provide a glimpse at the creative strategies that might be used in these international competitions.
 LEC winners performed well at the Worlds in recent years and even though they are yet to actually win the trophy, they always appear close to making that big break.